Android file transfer: The no-fuss way to connect your phone and computer

 Don’t like cables?

 Hey, wait a minute — aren’t there apps and cloud services for this sort of thing?
-Sure there are, and we’ll cover them in a later article.
-When it’s published, we’ll add a link here.
+Sure there are, and we've got you covered there, too.
+Check out "Transferring files wirelessly between devices" in our in-depth Android file management guide for everything there is to know.